-About a year after moving from my childhood home in Miami to start my own family in New Mexico, my wife and newborn child made a visit back to show my parents their new grandson.
+About a year after moving from Miami, the place from my childhood, to start my own family in New Mexico, my wife, and newborn child made a visit back to show my parents their new grandson.
 One night my wife and I went to visit my grandfather, MM Nankin.
 MM was a hardworking kind man who did not seem to have any hobbies, did not take vacations, and I never saw him laugh.
 He was not an unpleasant man, he just focused his life around running the family retail shoe business.
-MM had been in a vegetative state for many years following a series of strokes, heart attacks and other health challenges.
-It had been years since he spoke or reacted to anyones presence.
+MM had been in a vegetative state for many years following a series of strokes, heart attacks, and other health challenges.
+It had been years since he spoke or reacted to anyone’s presence.

 Photo from l to r: great-grandfather Harris, father Frank, me, MM.